As our day draws to a close our journey brings us to a point of reflection and preparation for tomorrow.

 As you read through them, repeat each one out loud at least three times before moving to the next.
 Take your time.
 Close your eyes and say them to yourself as well.
 Let these words sink into your heart and mind this evening:

-- I am happy and still in the Lord.
+- I am relaxed and calm.

 Scriptures for Reflection

 As Christians, our affirmations should be rooted in the rest we find in Jesus who reassures us that His burden is light and that we can trade our burden for His.

 Here are some scriptures that further support the affirmations we just spoke to ourselves.
 Again, repeat each one three times out loud before moving to the next one.
 Take your time.
 Maybe pick one and try to commit it to memory as well:

 - Psalm 118:24, “This is the day the Lord has made.
 We will rejoice and be glad in it.”

 - Ephesians 3:18, “And may you have the power to understand, as all God’s people should, how wide, how long, how high, and how deep his love is.”